Directed Information on Abstract Spaces: Properties and Variational Equalities: Equivalent Nonanticipative Channels on Abstract Spaces

 \noi The point to be made here is that directed information as defined by (\ref{equation1a})-(\ref{equation1c}) can be expressed via the equivalent definitions of Remark~\ref{equivalent}, 2) and 4) rather than 1) and 3).
-Via this equivalent definition of directed information, the functional and topological properties of mutual information $I(X^n;Y^n)$ can be extended to directed information on general abstract spaces.
-Throughout the rest of the paper it is assumed that the conditions of Remark~\ref{equivalent} are satisfied.
-Indeed, according to Remark~\ref{equivalent}, all that is required is Polish spaces, which is assumed throughout the rest of the paper.
-However, if the spaces $\{({\cal X}_n,{\cal Y}_n):n\in\mathbb{N}\}$ are not complete, countably additivity of the family of probability measures ${\bf P}(\cdot|{\bf y})$ and ${\bf Q}(\cdot|{\bf x})$ does not fail.
-This is because these spaces can be homeomorphically embedded as Borel subsets in complete separable metric spaces $\{(\tilde{\cal X}_n,\tilde{\cal Y}_n):n\in\mathbb{N}\}$, so that Kolmogorov's extension theorem can be utilized \cite{bertsekas-shreve2007}.
+We use this equivalent definition of directed information, to derive the functional and topological properties of directed information on general abstract spaces.
+Throughout the rest of the paper it is assumed that the conditions of Remark~\ref{equivalent} are satisfied, i.e., all spaces are Polish spaces.